 And just who am I, you ask?
 Why should you care about what I have to say?

-My name is Gina Poirier (I pronounce it “PORE-EE-ER”), and I’m a happily married mom of three monkey-like kiddos.
+My name is Gina Poirier (I pronounce it “PORE-EE-ER”), and I’m a happily married mom of four monkey-like kiddos.
 I have frizzy hair, I cry when I get frustrated, we probably eat pizza too much, the TV stays on too long sometimes, I argue with my husband, I am awkward in heels, my house sometimes smells weird and I say stupid stuff.
 I’m 100% human and I find inspiration in this very real, very messy life.

 And I am just crazy about Jesus.